-3.3 Fares, ticketing and customer information innovations
+3.3 Ko ngā auahatanga e pā ana ki ngā utu, tīkiti me ngā mōhiohio kiritaki Fares, ticketing and customer information innovations

 Following region-wide public engagement, a new fares schedule and concessions policy was adopted in 2018.
-Timed to come into effect with the new bus network changes and extension of Snapper in July 2018, the new fares included a 25 percent off-peak discount, 25 percent tertiary concession, 50 percent accessible concession, and free bus-to-bus transfers within a 30-minute window.
-A general 3 percent fare increase was agreed to offset part of the increased cost of running the network.
+Timed to come into effect with the new bus network changes and extension of Snapper in July 2018, the new fares included a 25% off-peak discount, 25% tertiary concession, 50% accessible concession, and free bus-tobus transfers within a 30-minute window.
+A general 3% fare increase was agreed to offset part of the increased cost of running the network.
 As an interim ticketing solution, Snapper was extended to Metlink buses in Wairarapa, Porirua and Kāpiti replacing individual operator smartcards making smartcard fares and payment consistent across the network.
 There was considerable preparation for Snapper to go live on the new network in July 2018.
+These changes have resulted in more affordable fares for many customers and increased Snapper use on Metlink buses.
+Snapper is now used for about 80% of all bus boardings while the percentage of cash fare payments on buses has dropped from around 20% to 8.5%.